yongtao-RATIO/NCBI_spider/README.md

-# Here's a spider code for ncbi sequences using python
+# Here's a spider code for ncbi using python

+# sequences' spider
-We upload two codes:"complete sequences all.txt" and "complete sequences all_2.txt", you can choose each one in using(for example, once you found it's slow in using ~.txt, you could choose ~2.txt)
+We upload two files "complete sequences all.txt" and "complete sequences all_2.txt".
+You can choose either for spidering.(For example, once you found it's slow in using ~.txt, you could choose ~2.txt.)

-# workflow:
+workflow:

-you need to create a txt formart file in which the accesssins written down by lines,such as "denluhao.txt"
+1. Create a txt formart file in which the accesssions written down by lines, such as "denluhao.txt"

-and you should put all files above in one project, one directory
+2. Put all files above in a same project and directory

-then copy the codes in python IDE, and running
+3. Copy the codes in python IDE, then running

+# metadata's spider
+There're two files called "genbankxlmt.txt" and "genbankxlmt2.txt".
+You can choose either for spidering.(For example, once you found it's slow in using ~.txt, you could choose ~2.txt.)

+workflow:
+1. Create a txt formart file in which the accesssions written down by lines, such as "accession.txt"
+2. Put all files above in a same project and directory
+3. Copy the codes in python IDE
+4. Change the range-i by the number of accession in function-saveDATA(datalist)
+5. Run